 The CB legislation stipulates an asset coverage test, an overcollateralisation test, and a liquidity coverage test.
 Under the asset coverage test, the value of the cover pool must at all times exceed the value of all liabilities of the covered bonds, i.e. principal and interest of the bonds, payment obligations attached to derivatives and winding down costs of the covered bond programme.
-In calculating the value of the cover pool, the value of mortgage loans will be the lower of: the accounting value of that receivable; the value of the principal of that mortgage together with any previous mortgage rights; and the value of that mortgaged property weighted with the appropriate LTV cut off percentage as indicated in section IV above.
+In calculating the value of the cover pool, the value of mortgage loans will be the lower of: the accounting value of that loan; the value of the principal of that mortgage together with any previous mortgage rights; and the value of the mortgaged property weighted with 80%/60% residential/commercial.

 Under the overcollateralisation test, the net present value of the outstanding assets must exceed at all times 105% of the net present value of all bond-related liabilities.
 The overcollateralisation test is calculated under certain stress scenarios as well, where the net present value of assets must be at least 100% of the net present value of liabilities.
-The stress tests include: shocking the yield curve (+/-) by 350 basis points, shocking the EUR-RON exchange rate (+/-) by 35.5%, stressing the level of payment patterns based on historical prepayment rates for cover assets, taking into account a decrease in real estate prices and the loss given default in real estate enforcements.
+The stress tests include: yield curve shifts (+/-) by 350 basis points, shocking the EUR-RON exchange rate (+/-) by 35.5%, stressing the level of payment patterns based on historical pre payment rates for cover assets, taking into account a decrease in real estate prices and the loss given default in real estate enforcements.